 shall be omitted.

+(1a) Subsection (1)(b)(iii) does not apply to a person whose name is on the existing roll because of section 17(4) or 17A.

 (2) The enrolment officer preparing a roll for a district shall forthwith give notice to any person whose name is omitted, if such name appears on an existing roll for the same district.

 (3) If the person to whom such notice is given makes and sends in a claim to be enrolled, and such claim appears to the enrolment officer to be in order, he shall enrol the claimant.